notlab/sseq_labeler/README.md

-Examples of RNN-based models for sequence labelling.
+# RNN-Based Sequence Labelling and Generation

+See `src/model.py` for examples of simple RNNs that can be used for sequence labelling and generation.